-Students taking ELC2S03 will meet their teachers once a week (2-hours per session) for 13 weeks during the semester.
-They will then deliver their filming service in the proceeding/ summer semester.
-The service will usually take place in end of May- mid June, lasting approximately 10-12 days.
+Students taking the subject meet their teachers once a week (2-hours per session) for 13 weeks during the semester.
+They will then deliver their filming service in the winter break or summer semester.
+If the service takes place overseas, the service trip lasts usually 10-12 days.

 All such information is provided in the subject Power point file.
 You should have read it before coming to this FAQ section.

 3. Is the service component a must?
 What if I cannot attend the service component?

 Students' attendance at the service is a must.
 As a matter of fact, students' performance at the service point contributes to part of their overall subject grade.
 If you know that you are not free during the service period, we suggest that you don’t apply for this subject.

 4. Is there a lot of work in this subject?

 Former students feel that this subject belongs to a heavier 3-credit subject, but it is not unreasonably heavy.
 They reported that the heaviest part of the subject has been the post-filming editing work of the documentary.
 Students need to be prepared for such work after the filming service.

 5. What should I do before, during and after the service component?

 Before the service, students have to work in teams to: